yanghengtang/tp/docs/UserGuide.md

 | KEYWORD           | The keyword of doctor/patient                                                                         | Accepts all input                                                                                                                           |

 <div markdown="span" class="alert alert-info">:bulb: <b>Tip:</b>
-For medical conditions with more than 1 word, users can concatenate the words of the condition!
+For medical conditions with more than 1 word, you can concatenate the words of the condition!
 </div>

 <div markdown="span" class="alert alert-primary">:information_source: <b>Note:</b>